sbojorge/urbantrip/README.md

 Components can also be reused within the same application or in external applications.<br>
 These components were reused for developing this project:
 1. Avatar.js, which displays the user's profile image.
 This component can be found nested in:
-  - the NavBar component, for the stating the user's status for showing the ownership of post, comment, service and review in:
+  - the NavBar component, for the stating the user's status<br>
+for showing the ownership of post, comment, service and review in:
   - Post.js
   - Comment.js